Ishrak-Adit07/Microservice_Practice/Features.md

 ### 1. MongoDB Atlas
 - MongoDB Atlas is used for database management, with automatic handling of sharding and scaling for efficient data distribution.

+### 2. Redis Caching
+- Redis is deployed with k8s and used for caching in the backend services.

 # Features Completed, Pending Testing

 ## GitHub Actions